PureFuncInc/portal-web/README.md

 ## 🛠 Contribute

-You probably won't contribute to this repo, since it is the company's website.
+You probably won't contribute to this repo, since it is the company's site.